 Sorry, Die Antwoord fans of the Valley.
 You'll just have to keep waiting.

 Ananian wasn't the only member of the local music scene pulling a funny on April Fools Day, as local electronic dance music promoter Relentless Beats got into the spirit of things with a prank of its own.

-According to the post, which was very tongue-in-cheek, his girlfriend and baby mama Kylie Jenner would be taking over the spot while Scott babysat their newborn daughter, Stormi.
+, which was very tongue-in-cheek, his girlfriend and baby mama Kylie Jenner would be taking over the spot while Scott babysat their newborn daughter, Stormi.

 “It came as a surprise to everyone (okay, not really) when they made the official announcement,” the post stated.
 “Even more surprising though, was the news that Travis Scott wouldn’t be able to attend Phoenix Lights this weekend – he’s on Storm(i) watch!”

 Relentless Beats' prank (which even included a Rick Roll) managed to fool a bit more people than Ananian's stunt, including racking up more than 100 comments and 25 Facebook shares.